Community Engagement

 Bach Society of Dayton sings with Central State University Chorus in Joy of Singing

-We embraced cultural and racial diversity through a concert collaboration with the Central State University Chorus.
+For the Joy of Singing embraced cultural and racial diversity through a concert collaboration with the Central State University Chorus, under the direction of William Henry Caldwell.

 The concert was performed in the home venues of both choruses, and our joint rehearsals offered the chance for singers to interact and experience different conducting styles.